Antonito/cpp_indie_studio/projects/server/docs/README.md

 # Server's Guide

 Our software provides two server's binaries.
-Each binary load its configuration from a given .ini file.
+Each binary loads its configuration from a given .ini file.

 The first one is called the "_connect manager_" which is a server monitoring all the game servers and game clients.